amirkbug/Don-t-do-list/README.md

 ### 🎨 Design Assets

-In addition to the frontend and backend code, this repository also includes a design folder inside the frontend branch.
+In addition to the frontend and backend code, this repository also includes a design folder.

 Inside the `design/` directory you can find: